Canon 4000D vs Nikon D810

 - More heavily discounted: Has been around for much longer (launched in June 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the D810 is the clear winner of the contest (23 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D810 is the clear winner of the contest (24 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 4000D or the D810.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.